rubrikinc/mosaic-ansible-installer/docs/quick-start.md

 ### Ansible Host

 * Ansible 2.7.9
-* Local user with sudo access for Playbook execution
+* Local user with sudo access for role execution
 * Python 2.7+ or 3.6+
 * sshpass (`yum install sshpass` or `apt-get install sshpass`)
 * Access to the OS package repository to install required packages.